-Blocking nerve cells could prevent symptoms of eczemaOctober 3rd, 2013 in Medical research /
+Blocking nerve cells could prevent symptoms of eczemaOctober 3, 2013 in Medicine & Health / Medical research

 A new picture of how the nervous system interacts with the immune system to cause the itch and inflammation associated with eczema, a chronic skin disease, could lead to new therapies for the condition, according to University of California, Berkeley, scientists.